Material Personal Interest – Director’s Duty to Disclose

 You should contact us immediately and discuss your case with one of our lawyers if you have been charged with this offence.

-The maximum penalty for this offence is 10 penalty units (around $1,610.00) or 3 months imprisonment.
+The maximum penalty for Material Personal Interest – Director’s Duty to Disclose (s191 of the Corporations Act 2001) is 10 penalty units (around $1,610.00) or 3 months imprisonment.

 Deciding on whether to plead guilty or not has consequences for you and should be made after proper discussion with a criminal lawyer.